Bear Down: A Local Bull Rider’s Story

 about going after it; there’s no phoning it in, no half-aassing it.
 He’s giving his boys and their friends back what bull riding gave to him; those happy memories of going down the road with his crew where freedom and fun were the constant that shaped their young lives.

 The choice to follow the road, to have fun chasing down the rankest bulls and to earn a good living while doing so is a dream playing out in real time for Elijah Jennings.
 His hunger for it is there.
-The drive and motivation to compete at “The Daddy of Them All” in Calgary, the numerous and evolving new PBR Team Series events lends no question whatsoever to his sheer talent; it’s there.
+The drive and motivation to compete at “The Daddy of Them All” in Cheyenne, Wyoming, the numerous and evolving new PBR Team Series events lends no question whatsoever to his sheer talent; it’s there.

 It is just a matter of hanging out for a birthday.
 His chops for getting on and the way he is able to handle the miles speaks for itself.
 As long as health stays on his side, the big lights and purses of professional rodeo and professional bull riding are well within reach for the young cowboy in possession of the heart and spirit it takes follow his own gold buckle dreams.